jakemulf/google-analytics-twitter-ads-deephaven/README.md

 ### Scheduler

-The `./app.d/scheduler.py` file contains a script that can be ran on a scheduled basis.
-The default configuration pulls from the current time floored to 3am (EST time) to 24 hours before.
+The `./app.d/scheduler.py` file contains a script that can be run on a scheduled basis.
+The default configuration pulls from the current time floored to 3 am (EST) to 24 hours before.
 The `DAYS_OFFSET` environmental variable can be set to an integer to support offsets of multiple days.

-The scheduler simply pulls from all of the data sources (Google, Twitter, etc) and writes them to parquet files.
+The scheduler simply pulls from all of the data sources (Google, Twitter, etc.) and writes them to Parquet files.
 The files are written to the `/data/<start_date>/` directory.